Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/tasks-starting.md

 You can directly create a new **subtask** using the main task's overflow menu, as shown below.

-> replace with a SUI screenshot
 <img src="../images/tasks-new-subtasks-menu.png" alt="Creating a new subtask from the overflow menu in Slingshot" width="100%"/>

 Alternatively, you can create subtasks for a task that is already opened:

-> replace with a SUI screenshot
 <img src="../images/tasks-new-subtasks-fromTask.png" alt="Creating a new subtask within a Slingshot task" width="100%"/>

 Having the task opened also allows you to insert new subtasks and this way reorder the existing subtasks (see below)